cassiorampinelli/cassiorampinelli.github.io/content/pt/post/2019-03-25-metropolis-to-normal/index.md

 <div style="text-align: justify">

-In 1953 Nicholas Metropolis and other researches published the classic paper [**Equation of State Calculations by Fast Computing Machines**](https://aip.scitation.org/doi/pdf/10.1063/1.1699114?casa_token=xJxA83TXHHYAAAAA:yFuuOfjZzeeAN-2zUi9nGJAzOeBBExKGM4lH5xoJFHQi1e4jjoU7d3dpMveRn4BtphbSZW_bPdch) with the bases of the approach that would be later known as the Metropolis Algorithm.
+In 1953 Nicholas Metropolis and other researches published the classic paper [**Equation of State Calculations by Fast Computing Machines**](https://aip.scitation.org/doi/pdf/10.1063/1.1699114?casa_token=xJxA83TXHHYAAAAA:yFuuOfjZzeeAN-2zUi9nGJAzOeBBExKGM4lH5xoJFHQi1e4jjoU7d3dpMveRn4BtphbSZW_bPdch) with the bases for the approach that would be later known as the Metropolis Algorithm.

-The mentioned paper was an outcome of the MANIAC project in which Nicolas Metropolis work on after the World War 2.
-This project can be considered one of the pioneer initiatives for the digital computer era.
+The mentioned paper was an outcome of the MANIAC project in which Nicolas Metropolis worked on after the World War 2.
+This project might be considered one of the pioneer initiatives for the digital computer era.
 In [this](https://www.atomicheritage.org/profile/nicholas-metropolis) webiste there is an interesting post about the history of the project as well as Metropolis biography.

 The objectives of this post are: